Karankawa people: Gender and family structures

-One aspect of the Karankawa culture was their recognition of three gender roles: male, female, and a third role taken on by some males and women.
-Males who took on this third role are called monanguia (see Two-Spirit for similar concepts in Native American cultures generally).
+One aspect of the Karankawa culture was their recognition of three gender roles: male, female, and a third role taken on by some men and women.
+Men who took on this third role are called monanguia (see Two-Spirit for similar concepts in Native American cultures generally).
 Monanguia generally took on female roles and activities in daily life, while also playing a special role in religious rites.
-According to some accounts, the berdache also performed as passive sexual partners for other males.
+According to some accounts, the berdache also performed as passive sexual partners for other men.

 The written accounts of Álvar Núñez Cabeza de Vaca mentions bride price and bride service as part of a Karankawa marriage.
 While the bride price is assumed to be the generalized system in the Indigenous population found by Cabeza de Vaca where the groom gives presents to the parents of the girl he wishes to marry, to secure their permission, the bride service is based on a ritual where the husband must give every morsel of food he managed to collect or hunt to his wife.
 His wife then delivers the bounty to her parents and in return is given food to give back to her husband.
 This ritual goes on for an unknown number of months, but when it is concluded, the pair typically then engages in patrilocal residence.
 In terms of marriage, divorce is a common aspect typically only to marriages that have not created any children and is unlikely if children have been born from the marriage.
 Between the husband and wife, no signs of fondness, intimacy, or special treatment were observed.
 The Karankawa reacted strongly and sometimes violently to Europeans interfering in marital or familial affairs.

 The Karankawa were said to have great compassion and tenderness for their children.
 Mothers carried babies, not yet able to walk, on their backs, wrapped in a loop of animal hide.

 Appearance

 Physical character

 Many Europeans noted the sharp contrasts in appearance between Karankawa men and women.
 The women were described as plainer, shorter, and of stouter build than the men.
 The men were very tall, of strong athletic build, and had coarse, black hair.
 Most men wore their hair to the waist.
-Their foreheads were mostly low and broad, and the heads larger than most whites.
+Their foreheads were mostly low and broad, and the heads larger than most Europeans of the time.
 The men, in contrast with the women, had lithe builds and slender hands and feet.
 Their skin color was said to be lighter and closer to cinnamon-colored than the women.
 Both men and women were noted for their spectacularly white teeth, even elders.